remind101/dbsnap/README.rst

 There is no true "end state", once ``clean`` we ``wait`` for the next day's snapshot.

 wait:
- We are currently waiting for the next snapshot to appear.
+ currently waiting for the next snapshot to appear.

 restore:
- We are currently restoring a copy of the snapshot into a temporary RDS database instance.
+ currently restoring a copy of the snapshot into a temporary RDS database instance.

 modify:
- We are currently modifying the temporary RDS database settings to allow the script access.
+ currently modifying the temporary RDS database settings to allow the script access.

 verify:
- We are currently verifying the restore using the supplied checks. (not implemented)
+ currently verifying the restore using the supplied checks. (not implemented)

 clean:
- We are currently tearing down the temporary RDS database instance and anything else we created or modified.
+ currently tearing down the temporary RDS database instance and anything else we created or modified.

 alarm:
- Something went wrong we are going to scream about it.
+ something went wrong we are going to scream about it.

 Each time this tool "wakes up" it uses the ``state_doc`` to remember where it left off.